 Problem Possible Cause / Suggested Actions Trouble message "DBL ADDR" (Double Address) displays on LCD.
 An address has been assigned to more than one detector.
-Correct the address following the procedure described in Section 5.
+Correct the address following the procedure described in Section 5.8 is using SD devices or Section 5.6 if using SK devices.
 Auxiliary power or notification circuits have incorrect polarity.
 Correct polarity.
 For notification and auxiliary power circuits: When in alarm or powered, terminals labeled "X" are positive, terminals labeled "O" are negative.
 SLC devices are not being recognized (trouble message "Missing" displays).
 Check hardware connections.
 If devices are physically connected, make sure wiring is correct (see Section 5.4).
 For the main panel, the positive side of device must be connected to terminal 34; the negative side must be connected to Terminal 33.
 For SLC devices, make sure the device connects to the SLC loop via the SLC OUT terminals.
-Make sure SLC devices have been addressed properly following the procedure described in Section 5.
+Make sure SLC devices have been addressed properly following the procedure described in Section 5.6 or 5.8.
 For contact monitor modules, which are addressed using DIP switches, the DIP switch must be set to the correct address before power is applied to the SLC loop.
 If this procedure is not followed, the device will have an incorrect address.
 Make sure correct polarity has been observed for SLC device wiring.
-See Section 5.
+Section 5.8 is using SD devices or Section 5.6 if using SK devices.
 SLC devices are not being recognized (trouble message "Missing" displays on the annunciator).
 Check that SLC loop impedance is within the required range.
 To measure impedance, use the following procedure.
 1. Disconnect both wires from the terminal block at the panel (SLC devices can remain connected).
 Measure the impedance from positive to negative and from negative to positive.
 Both measurements should be greater than 500 K ohms.
 If the installation uses T-taps, test each T-tap individually.
 Temporarily connect the positive wire to the negative wire of the SLC loop at the point farthest from the panel (SLC devices can remain connected).
-Measure the impedance from positive to negative and from negative to positive.
+4. Measure the impedance from positive to negative and from negative to positive.
 Both measurements must be less than 50 ohms.